 “We have a reverse pyramid at Marley Spoon,” said Cindy.
 “It’s the manager who enables and makes sure everyone else can do their job.
 The manager is working for the employees, not the other way around.”

 Lorenz seconds the notion that managers must facilitate purpose within their team.
 “Serve is the number one attitude you should have as a manager.
-The manager has more context, information and POV than the rest of the team, which is why you have to empower your employees and give them every resource they need, so they can do what they are paid for.”
+The manager has more context and information than the rest of the team, which is why you have to empower your employees and give them every resource they need, so they can do what they are paid for.”

 They give AND receive honest feedback